joinaliimran/Interview-Preperation/node-js.md

 app.get('/orders/:orderId', ordersController.getOrderById);

 What is a router method?
 And why do we need it?
-A router method is imported from express and by using it we can export our routes from a seperate file.
+A router method is imported from express and by using it we can export our routes from a separate file.
 const router = express.Router();
 router.get('/orders/:orderId', (req,res)=>{});